liuqx315/Multiscale-pattern/doc/guide/source/Mathematics.rst

 * a convergence failure occurred with an outdated matrix, and the value :math:`\bar{\gamma}` of :math:`\gamma` at the last update satisfies :math:`\left|\gamma/\bar{\gamma} - 1\right| > 0.2`,
-* a convergence failure occurred that forced a step size reduction.
+* a convergence failure occurred that forced a step size reduction, or
+* if the problem is linearly implicit and :math:`\gamma` has changed by a factor larger than 100 times machine epsilon.

 As will be further discussed in the section :ref:`Mathematics.Preconditioning`, in the case of a Krylov method,